coinzilla-blog-MiCA-Regulations-The-End-of-USDT-Payouts

 • Bank transfer.

-To avoid any disruptions, publishers should check and update their payment details as soon as possible, and advertisers should select an alternative payment method and get in touch with their account manager for confirmation.
+To avoid disruptions, publishers should check and update their payment details as soon as possible, and advertisers should select an alternative payment method and contact their account manager for confirmation.

 If you need assistance, Coinzilla’s support team is available to help.